Touka19/subnotify-tg/README.md

 - npm run dev: Run the server
 - Start the telegram bot with /start command

-## Bot commands
+## 👜Packages used

-- /start - start getting updates
-- /stop - stop getting updates
-- /help - show all commands
+- node-telegram-bot-api
+- axios
+- dotenv

-## Author
+## ✍️Author

 Mayur Saroj (https://github.com/mayursarojdev)

+## 🔒License

+Spotify-Notify
+This program is free software: However give due credits to @mayursarojdev while using and redistributing the program.